kCLOSED CHURCHES WITHIN THE PRESENT

 disposition:

 The building was sold by the trustees of the Dushore congregation in 1978 to Robert and Lisa Burke and has been remodeled into a private residence.
-Apparently the adjoining cemetery is still the responsibility of the Dushore congregation – althoughg there are reports of a now-defunct cemetery having once been formed.
+Apparently the adjoining cemetery is still the responsibility of the Dushore congregation – although there are reports of a now-defunct cemetery association having once been formed.

-11. Lopez MP
+10. Lopez MP

 Location: 211 Main Street, village of Lopez